-New Student Orientation (NSO)
+New Student Orientation

-NSO, coordinated by the Office of Student Affairs, occurs at the beginning of each semester.
-Activities are designed to assist the entering student in preparing for academic, spiritual, and social life at San Diego Christian College.
+New Student Orientation (NSO), coordinated by the Student Life Office, occurs at the beginning of each semester.
+Activities are designed to assist the entering and returning students in preparing for academic, spiritual, and social life at San Diego Christian College.

 Activities include seminars, academic testing and advising, meetings with faculty members and student leaders, and recreation.